2024

 • Divide all participants into groups and ask each one to choose one item as their ‘product’ – make them do so in under a few minutes.

-• They will then have to give it a creative name, make a logo, and develop a rudimentary marketing plan for it.
+• They will then have to give it a creative name, create a logo, and develop a rudimentary marketing plan.

 • Each group will then present their products, discuss the pros and cons, and discuss ideas to improve.

-This activity bolsters a team’s ability to improvise while working together, while challenging them to develop quality work in a limited amount of time.
+This activity bolsters a team’s ability to improvise while working together and challenges them to develop quality work in a limited amount of time.

 15. Team Timeline

-In Team Timeline, each employee helps create a visual timeline that displays important moments for the company, as well as, their own lives.
+In Team Timeline, each employee helps create a visual timeline that displays essential moments for the company and their own lives.

 To create the perfect team timeline:

-• Have the team build a timeline; from the company’s inception to present day.
-Also, have them note down one another’s date of birth and joining.
+• Have the team build a timeline from the company’s inception to the present day.
+They should also note one another’s dates of birth and joining.

-• Each participant will then write down a few important moments from their lives on the timeline.
+• Each participant will write down a few important life moments on the timeline.

-This activity provides employees with a look into one another’s lives, while relating them to the company.
-It also allows employees to feel connected with the company, as well as, fellow team members.
+This activity provides employees with a glimpse into one another’s lives while relating them to the company.
+It also allows employees to feel connected to the company and fellow team members.

 16. The Perfect Square

-This activity sees team members convert a circle-shaped rope into a square, while they’re blindfolded.
+This activity sees team members convert a circle-shaped rope into a square while blindfolding.

 To make the perfect square, or at least try to do so: